DigitalHistory/advanced-topics-alyssiamaiorano/spatial-history/index.md

 Plagues frequently affected populations in London and across Britain, posing a threat to the growth of the "empire" that was the ever expanding English monarchy, and the absorption of what were the four countries of the British Isles, by 1625 with Charles the First of England, Third of Scotland.
 Plague and other infections were deemed as part of a natural order for society's behaviours.
 In relation to what were considered immoral illnesses, such as venereal diseases like syphilis, commonly referred to in the period as "the French pox," or more simply "the pox" fears of disease and morality in the city of London grew.
-The fear of disease, and early modern ideas of health, medicine, and morality, London moved its care to the peripheries.
+As a result of the fear of disease, and early modern ideas of health, medicine, and morality, London moved its care to the peripheries.

 The Royal Hospitals that were reinstated by the City of London were Bethlem Hospital, Saint Bartholomew, Saint Thomas, and BrideWell Hospital and Prison.
 These hospitals